Stony Stratford: In film

 Scenes from the 1987 cult film Withnail and I were filmed in Stony Stratford.
 Cox and Robinsons chemist is the 'Penrith tea rooms' where Withnail demands "the finest wines known to humanity."
 The Crown pub became the 'King Henry pub' in the film.
 Both premises are on Market Square.

 Civil parish

 Historic parish

 From about 1648, Stony Stratford was divided between the ecclesiastical parishes of Calverton and Wolverton, and covered by two chapelries: St Giles, attached to Calverton; and St Mary Magdalen, attached to Wolverton.
 St Mary Magdalen dates from about 1450, though only the tower remains from the 1742 fire.
 St Giles dates from the 15th century (as a chantry chapel), but all but the tower was rebuilt in 1776 to accommodate the parishioners of St Mary Magdalen.

 A single civil parish of "Stony Stratford" is recorded in 1767, which was divided in the "late 18th century" in Stony Stratford East and Stony Stratford West CPs.
 Both the civil parishes became part of Wolverton Urban District in 1919.
 These urban parishes were wound up in 1927 and both added to the parish of Wolverton.

+In 1974, Wolverton Urban District became of the (then) Borough of Milton Keynes.